Therapy for Athletes Navigating Life After Competition

 My own experiences leaving competitive athletics led me to become a therapist — not just to help others heal but to be the resource I needed when I was training and transitioning away from competition.
 Today, I work with individuals who are navigating similar experiences.

-If you’re a former athlete, we may focus on helping you recover from perfectionism, anxiety or burnout and reconnect with yourself outside of your athletic career.
-We will help you gain insight into the patterns that once supported your success in athletics but may now be causing distress—like self-criticism, people-pleasing behaviors or constant striving.
+During our work together, we may focus on helping you recover from perfectionism, anxiety or burnout and reconnect with yourself outside of your athletic career.
+We will help you gain insight into the patterns that once supported your success in athletics but may now be causing distress: self-criticism, people-pleasing behaviors or constant striving.
 Together, we will transform the strengths that helped you succeed in athletics, so these strengths can serve you during the next stage of your life.

-Our work is collaborative and supportive.
-The goal isn’t to “fix” you because you are not broken.
+The goal during our work together isn’t to “fix” you because you are not broken.
 Instead, we want to make sense of what’s happening inside you, to rebuild trust in yourself and create a life that feels meaningful and fulfilling beyond the competitive arena.

 While working together, we will explore and help you navigate challenges, including but not limited to: